Should I be adding new services to packages? Which ones?

 No, no and no.

-Who is the best person to tell you where to take your business next?
-What direction to go and what to offer?
+So who is the best person to tell you where to take your business next?
+Where can you find all-knowing business mentor who can just give you the right answer?

 How exactly do you get them to tell you what they want?